kristofferkjeldby/SharedCache/README.md

 Also instead of hard-coding the second level cache, SharedCache offers a StringCacheFactory where the type can be read for e.g. a Sitecore setting.
 This will allow us to use e.g. a FileStringCache locally and a RedisStringCache on test environments.

+## Initialization of shared caches

+All the shared caches will do a prefetch upon initialization.
+This means that they will fetch all keys from the second level cache and load them into the first level memory cache.
+This is an important component in the optimizations offered by the SharedCache framework for solutions where new CD instances is created - e.g., via auto scaling.
+This means that all new instances will have filled up caches immediately after initialization.